 Simple Ways to Plan & Prepare Meals When Busy

-I have a simple strategy that I’m more than happy to share with you.
-It will help you to plan and prepare healthy meals for the week.
+I have a simple strategy that I’m happy to share with you.
+It will help you plan and prepare healthy meals for the week.

 Now, you don’t need to completely abandon your regular meals out.
 You can use my strategy to help you eat out just one or two fewer times per week.
 It’s up to you.